 The meeting was presided by AEFSC Chair, Kenya and all members of the Steering Committee.
 The Eastern Africa region was represented by Kenya and Ethiopia; Central African region was represented by Gabon; Southern African region was represented by Botswana and South Africa and West African region was represented by Ghana.
-The donors were represented by Belgium, France, the Netherlands and Germany.
-Ex-officio members were represented by United Nations Environment Programme and Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)- Monitoring the Illegal Killing of Elephants (MIKE) Secretariat.
-Convetion on the Conservation of Migratory Species (CMS) Secretariat participated in the the meeting as obsevers.
+The donors were represented by Belgium, the Netherlands and Germany.
+Ex-officio members were represented by the United Nations Environment Programme (UN Environment) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)- Monitoring the Illegal Killing of Elephants (MIKE) Secretariat.
+The Convention on the Conservation of Migratory Species (CMS) Secretariat and France participated in the the meeting as observers.

 The main agenda for the meeting was to review and assess thirty-one (31) project proposals that were submitted between 2 October 2017 to 31 December 2017.
 The Steering Committee members also met to review the implementation of the ongoing projects in African range States, to discuss funding mechanism for future Steering Committee meetings, to discuss the process for revising the African Elephant Action Plan, to discuss roles and functions of the Steering Committee, to discuss resource mobilization strategy for the fund, to discuss post project implementation strategies and to conduct elections for the new Steering Committee members.